RomainMaillot/pokemonproject/readme.md

 * You can navigate between the current pokemon to next or previous one.
 * Using cache in order to load info just one time and not everytime.

+## Note
+The first time you open the project, the loading can be quiet long because you don't have cache at first.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)